suhanmhd/Edu-Manage/README.md

 For detailed API documentation, please refer to the Swagger documentation linked below.

 ## Swagger Collection
-The API endpoints are documented using Swagger.
+The API endpoints are documented using Swagger ui.
 You can access the Swagger UI at:

 https://edu.mediconnects.online/swagger-ui/index.html